NandanaSB/GRC-Risk-Register-PowerBI/README.md

 The objective was to:

-* Create and maintain a structured cybersecurity risk register
+* Create and maintain a structured risk register
 * Assess risks using Likelihood × Impact
 * Assign risk levels and treatment status
 * Identify high-priority risks